Cross Domain Early Crop Mapping using CropSTGAN

 \section{Related Works}

 Remote sensing-based crop-type mapping has undergone significant advancements with the adoption of machine learning methods.
 Traditionally, techniques such as SVM and random forest (RF) have been widely utilized for crop classification using remote sensing data \cite{zheng2015support, hao2015feature, saini2018crop}.
-However, the emergence of deep learning methods has brought about a revolution in this field by leveraging their ability to automatically extract meaningful representations from data.
+However, the advent of deep learning has brought about a revolution in this field by leveraging their ability to automatically extract meaningful representations from data.

 Deep learning models, such as LSTM networks and CNNs, have exhibited impressive performance in crop type mapping using remote sensing imagery \cite{wang2021new, crisostomo2020rice, sun2019using}.
 They excel at capturing temporal and spatial characteristics, enabling accurate classification of various crop types.
 By training on labelled crop datasets, these models can learn complex relationships between spectral, spatial, and temporal features, leading to improved accuracy in distinguishing crop types.

 To locate the target crop in the target domain without ground truth data, direct transfer techniques have been introduced, allowing the knowledge learned from a source domain, where labelled samples are abundant, to be directly applied to the target domain \cite{hao2020transfer, nowakowski2021crop}.
 It involves training models on regions with abundant labelled samples and directly applying them to other regions or years.
 This approach assumes that the knowledge learned from the source domain is applicable to the target domain.
 While direct transfer can be a simple and effective method, it may encounter a cross-domain problem when it comes to effectively capturing and comprehending the intricate relationships and variations in crop patterns across different regions and years.